Presumption of innocence: Islamic law

 The presumption of innocence is fundamental to Islamic law where the principle that the onus of proof is on the accuser or claimant is strongly held, based on a hadith documented by Imam Nawawi.
 "Suspicion" is also highly condemned, this also from a hadith documented by Imam Nawawi as well as Imam Bukhari and Imam Muslim.

 After the time of Muhammad, the fourth Caliph Ali ibn Abi Talib has also been cited to say, "Avert the prescribed punishment by rejecting doubtful evidence."

-Middle Ages in Europe

-Western Europe
+Medieval European law

 After the collapse of the Western Roman Empire, the West began to practice feudal law, which was a synthesis of aspects of Roman law as well as some Germanic customs according to the new elite, including presumed guilt.
 For instance, the accused could prove his innocence by having twelve people swear that he could not have done what he was accused of.
 In practice, this tended to favor the nobility over the lower classes, whose witnesses risked being seen as less credible.